 The Program Guides are a good starting point to discover journal articles and other library resources for a given research need.
 Click on the Program Guides in the box at right.
 When you already have a citation, you may use these options to obtain the article:

 When you know the specific journal article that you want, start here.
 You will be asked to log in with your Creighton netID.

+Distance students are reminded that they may have access to library services and resources in their local community.
 In addition to the Reinert-Alumni Library, Creighton students are also served by the Health Sciences Library/LRC and the Klutznick Law Library.
-As a distance learner, you may choose which library to contact based on your unique educational and occupational needs, although policies and practices may vary.
+As a distance learner, you may choose which library to contact based on your needs.